How to Burn Amazon Videos to DVD

 Part 1.
 Download Amazon Videos in MP4 Format

 As an alternative to downloading video content from Amazon, here we strongly recommend you Kigo Amazon Video Downloader.
 It is mainly designed for users to download any movies or TV shows from Amazon Video and save in MP4 or MKV formats with HD output video quality preserved (up to 1080P).
-The Amazon Video Downloader is fully compatible with Windows 7 / Windows 8/ Windows 10 / Windows 11 and macOS 10.11 to macOS 11 Big Sur.
+The Amazon Video Downloader is fully compatible with Windows 7 / Windows 8/ Windows 10 / Windows 11 and macOS 10.15 or later （including the latest macOS 14 Sonoma).

 Step 1.
 Set the Output Format and Output Quality.